-What a baffling move by the Jets front office.
-Just one day after trading prized defensive tackle Leonard Williams to the Giants, there have been rumors that the Le’Veon Bell experiment is over in Gang Green.
+What a baffling move by the Jets’ front office.
+After a season of disappointment, there have been rumors that the Le’Veon Bell experiment is over in Gang Green.
 Without further ado, here are the top 5 trade destinations for the All-Pro running back.

 4. New England Patriots

 Is the greatest quarterback of all time leaving the New England Patriots?
 Only time will provide an answer to that question.
 However, a large part of why Brady wants to leave is because he got absolutely no help from any of his skill positions, regardless of whether it was running the ball or throwing.

 Average separation at throw on all routes for the six #Patriots WRs that ran at least 100 routes, per Next Gen (NFL rank out of 143):

 Sanu – 2.77 (112)

 — Evan Lazar (@ezlazar) January 10, 2020

 New England’s receivers couldn’t get open to save their lives, rookie N’Keal Harry looked more like a bust, and OC Josh McDaniels couldn’t stop running the ball right into the teeth of opposing defenses, especially when it was clear that those run calls weren’t going to work.